nommuna/GeoNet-Proj/README.md

 - <b>Helped:</b> How many times your responses were helpful to someone.

 ### Where are you grabbing the data?
-- Data is fetched from the GeoNet API.
+- Data is fetched from the Jive API.

 ### Tools used
  - React and create-react-app
  - reactstrap
  - react-chartjs-2 for charting
- - GeoNet API
+ - Jive API